leesoup87/sense-client/Readme.md

 ## Quick Tutorial

-In this short tutorial, we introduce **Cochlear.ai Sense API** and go through the process of analyzing your first audio contents.
+In this short tutorial, we introduce *Cochlear.ai Sense* API and go through the process of analyzing your first audio content.

 ### Step 1.
 Get your Free API key

-All API access is managed with API key.
+Every API access is managed with API key.
 If you are a first time user, visit http://cochlear.ai/beta-subscription/ to get your free API key.

-Every API key will be limited to 700 calls (per a file input method) and 10 minutes (per a streaming input method) a day.
+All API keys are limited to 700 audio files and 10 minute audio streams per method per day.
 If you need extra quota, email support@cochlear.ai to get more quota with brief explanation.

 ```
 Daily Quota : 700 calls per method (audio file) / 10 minutes per method (audio stream)